what we do

 New Orleans Service Trip

 The NOLA committee coordinates and leads an annual service trip to New Orleans, Louisiana to assist the St. Bernard’s project in its mission of helping rebuild homes destroyed by Hurricane Katrina.
-Additionally, this committee plans an annual reunion for past and present participants in the NOLA service trip.
+Additionally, this committee plans an annual reunion for past and present participants of the NOLA service trip.

 The Public Relations committee directs all activities related to marketing FLS and FLS-sponsored events to the BC community, in part through maintaining the FLS website and social media accounts.
 The committee works alongside other on-campus organizations to identify collaboartion opportunities.